AhmedLimem/Digital-control-of-Electronics-converters/README.md

 ## Contributing
 Mr. Férid KOURDA - Supervisor, professor and director of Electrical Systems Laboratory (LSE), ENIT

 ## Copyright & Licensing
-All the work and program code is published under Open-Source License but it is nesecerry to mentionn for any use
+All the work and program code are published under Open-Source License but it is necessary to reference it for any use.

 References
-While this work is being prepared, it may have been quoted from some sources.
-It is mentionned in the end of my repport.
+While this project is being prepared, it may have been quoted from some sources.
+It is mentioned at the end of my report.

 ## Contact
 Don't hesitate to contact me for any more clarification about this project :)